NCAlgebra/NC/DOCUMENTATION/MANUAL/Running.md

 See [Reference Manual](#ReferenceIntroduction) for a detailed description of the available commands.

+There are also notebooks in the `NC/DEMOS` directory that accompany each of the chapters of this user guide.

 ## Running NCAlgebra {#RunningNCAlgebra}

 In *Mathematica* (notebook or text interface), type